-The World Para Athletics Championships is the world's premier para athletics event established by the International Paralympic Committee.
-The first conference was held in Berlin, Germany in 1994, and since the fifth conference in Christchurch, New Zealand in 2011, it has been held every two years.
+The Para Athletics World Championships is the world's premier para athletics event established by the International Paralympic Committee.
+The first Championships was held in Berlin, Germany in 1994, and since the fifth Championships in Christchurch, New Zealand in 2011, it has been held every two years.

 The "Kobe Universiade Memorial Stadium", official venue for the Championships, is one of Japan's leading multi-purpose stadiums, which was built in conjunction with the 1985 Summer Universiade.
 It was also used as a venue for the 1989 Kobe FESPIC Games.

 It is mainly divided into track and field events, and athletes compete in each event.
 Although the term ``disability'' may simply be used to refer to people with disabilities, there are many types and parts of the body that have disabilities, such as physical disabilities such as arms and legs, visual impairments, and intellectual disabilities.
 Furthermore, even people with the same disability have different degrees of severity.
 For this reason, in para athletics, competitions in the same event are divided into smaller sections depending on the part of the disability and its severity.
 171 events are scheduled to be held at the Kobe 2024 World Para Athletics Championships.
 The most common class will be the 100m, with a total of 33 men and women expected to win 100m gold medals.

 Don't miss the impressive performance, which rivals the Olympics.
 For example, the world record for the Paralympic long jump is 8.72cm, set by German athlete Markus Rehm.
 (As of the end of January 2024) On the other hand, the world record for able-bodied men's long jump is 8.95 cm, set by American Mike Powell at the 1991 World Athletics Championships in Tokyo, and it may not be long before this record is broken. yeah.
 Please feel the power up close.

 Pay attention to the evolution of tools!